meijun/calabash/README.md

 ### Greedy Algorithms

 Maintain a chosen state set and the fringe from the set to the legal others.
-First insert 0 into the set, and then greedily choose the maximum edge in the fringe.
+First, insert 0 into the set, and then greedily choose the maximum edge in the fringe.

 ### Local Search

-Randomly initialize a choice, and then iteratively try to change some states in the choice to make the total power larger.
+Randomly initialize a choice, and then repeatedly try to change some states in the choice to make the total power larger.

 ### Dynamic Programming